 Charm arrived at my farm some time ago with a reputation that proceeded him and kind loving owners that were unsure if they had a “problem” horse.
 Charm is an Off the Track thoroughbred that was rescued at deaths door from the kill pen for one dollar.
 His people told me that their vet said he would likely not make it through the month when they rescued him, and his owners response was “well then I’ll make it the best month of his life” fast forward to now, Charm is a very healthy cheeky TB who though his track injuries made him unsuitable for riding, has become an exemplary Liberty horse.

 Let me back up a bit on how he became a “Bad” horse.
 When I met his people, they were quite distressed at having to leave their previous boarding arrangement due to Charm being “Bad” and “Dangerous”.
 They told me that in addition to being an orphan, Charm had a history of abuse at the track and at the hands of various handlers, especially men.
 He had been starved and then tossed away.
 Once they rescued him and astoundingly brought him back from death’s door, he became what every TB should be, A spunky, spirited boy who was a bit of a handful at times.
 However, instead of recognizing this as his character and signs of good health returning, he was branded difficult and naughty.
-It was explained to me that at the previous farm, a steady downward spiral occurred that started with, his people being restricted as to how much interaction they could have with him.
-The farm owners deemed him too much “horse” for his people and felt they should not work with him.
+It was explained to me that at the previous farms he was at, a steady downward spiral occurred that started with, his people being restricted as to how much interaction they could have with him.
+He was deemed him too much “horse” for his people.
 When they asked for help and guidance, they were told because he was un-rideable, he wasn’t worth anything and why didn’t they give him away and get a safer horse.
 But they loved him dearly and stood by him.

-As Charm got less interaction and exercise he became more difficult to handle.
-He began to get harder to take out to his paddock, so the farm workers eventually stopped putting him out much at all.
-He was fed high performance sugary feed that gave him more energy and no way to exercise and be a horse.
+As Charm got less interaction, exercise and handling, he became more difficult to handle.
+He began to get harder to take out to his paddock, so farm workers eventually stopped putting him out much at all.
+He was fed high performance sugary feeds that gave him more energy and no way to exercise and be a horse.
 Then he became more “Crazy” “Dangerous” and “Bad”.
 Anyone who has an ounce of sense could see this problem coming from a mile away.

 When Charm arrived at my farm, I promptly escorted him to a paddock as quickly as possible.
 He was of course difficult to lead and anxious.
-I kept myself safe and let him be outside for the first time is approximately three weeks.
+I kept myself safe and let him be out in a paddock for the first time in sometime.
 The next seven days, Charm started to decompress his energy and frustration.
 I told him I know TB’s pretty well and his needs were understood now.
-He became easy to handle within a week.
+He became easier to handle within a week.
 We still had a ways to go on some things but I could see this was not a “Bad” “Crazy” Horse.